AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

-Double parameters with their :c:macro:`kOfxParamPropDoubleType` property set to :c:macro:`kOfxParamDoubleTypeScale` are interpretted as scale factors.
+Double parameters with their :c:macro:`kOfxParamPropDoubleType` property set to :c:macro:`kOfxParamDoubleTypeScale` are interpreted as scale factors.
 The host can represent these as 1..100 percentages, 0..1 scale factors, fractions or whatever is appropriate for its interface.
 However, the plugin sees these as a straight scale factor, in the 0..1 range.